 A report describing this stage and the A2A lens can be found here

-Stage 2 will launch in 2019 with completion of a local CAP in the Frontenac Arch Area which addresses local conservation priorities within the context of A2A scale challenges and objectives:
+Stage 2 launched in 2019 with completion of a local CAP in the Frontenac Arch Area which addresses local conservation priorities within the context of A2A scale challenges and objectives:

-Activities will occur in 4 stages: 1.
+Activities occurred in 4 stages: 1.
 Confirmation of local CAP study area boundaries and stakeholders 2.
 Preliminary workshops to apply the A2A lens and stakeholder engagement models 3.
 Local Conservation Action Plan workshops that incorporate the landscape scale work from stage 1.
 4. Report production with CAP priority actions and implementation strategy.
-This work will apply and test the feasibility of the landscape corridor scale A2A Cap lens and process as developed through the work in Stage 1.